 Once you have written about a possible error concerning your credit, a creditor must not give out information to other creditors or credit bureaus that would hurt your credit reputation.
 Until your complaint about the bill is answered, the creditor may not take any action to collect the disputed amount.
 After the creditor has explained the bill, if you do not pay in the time allowed, you may be reported as delinquent on the amount in dispute and the creditor may take action to collect.
 Even so, you can still disagree in writing.
 Then the creditor must report that you have challenged your bill and give you the name and address of each person who has received information about your account.
-When the matter is settled, the creditor must report that you may also submit your own side of the story in your credit record.
+When the matter is settled, the creditor must report the outcome to each person who has received information.
+Remember that you may also submit your own side of the story in your credit record.